 Multi-segment positioning.
 Amazon offers a wide range of products and services, successfully exploiting more than one segment at the same time.
-Specifically, the online retail giant sells more than 562 million products, appealing to the needs and wants of a wide range of customer segments.
+Specifically, the online retail giant sells almost 120 million products, appealing to the needs and wants of a wide range of customer segments.

 Adaptive positioning.
 The online retail giant closely monitors changes in external marketplace and addresses increasing customer expectations by periodically repositioning of products and services according to changes in the segment.